rapid7/insightconnect-plugins/viper/help.md

 # Description

 [Viper](https://viper.li/en/latest/) is a binary analysis and management framework.
 Viper's fundamental objective is to provide a solution to easily organize your collection of malware and exploit samples as well as your collection of scripts you created, or found over time to facilitate your daily research.
-Think of it as a Metasploit for malware researchers.
 The Viper plugins allows you to use Viper's platform to store, search, and analyze files.

 This plugin utilizes the [Viper API](https://viper.li/en/latest/usage/web.html#api)